moikoros/help/docs/index.md

 What you need is dedication, you won't be able to understand the basics in just a day.
 But if you're autistic enough maybe you will.

-<p>If you want to learn how to make simple scripts, and also intermediate ones I'd recommend <a href="https://youtube.com/playlist?list=PLw1uWqQBDcgjKqFjPNgtVtBNx3xTGz-l7">wYn#0001's tutorials</a>, the tutorials are very good and he also teaches you how a UI Library works.</p>
+<p>If you want to learn how to make simple scripts, and also intermediate ones I'd recommend checking the <a href="luaresources/">lua resources</a> page.</p>

 ## Why do some scripts not work on certain games?